 The Los Angeles cruises leave out of San Pedro or Long Beach.
 Other ports of call include Catalina Island and Santa Barbara.

-The following cruise lines offer cruises from Southern California: Carnival Cruises, Celebrity Cruises, Crystal Cruises, Cunard Cruises, Walt Disney Cruise Line, Holland America Cruises, Norwegian Cruise Line, Oceania Cruises, P&O Cruises, Princess Cruises, Royal Caribbean Cruises, Seabourn Cruises, and Silversea Cruise Line.
+Cruise lines that leave from Los Angeles include: Carnival Cruises, Celebrity Cruises, Costa Cruises, Crystal Cruises, Cunard Line, Holland America Cruises, Norwegian Cruise Line, Oceania Cruises, Princess Cruises, Regent Seven Seas, Royal Caribbean Cruises, Seabourn Cruise Line and Viking Ocean Cruises.

 Celebrity prides itself on excellent cuisine and high class service.
 Artworks by famous artists decorate the ships.
 AquaSpa has various spa services for guests.